Edit project settings

 When done, select Save.

 The models generated during experiments extract the occurrences of the thesaurus concepts from documents.
-In the Extraction tab you find the settings that affect extraction and are used for new concepts.
-These settings can be overridden at the concept level.
+In the Extraction tab you find the settings that affect extraction and validation.
+These settings are used as default values for new concepts and can be overridden at the concept level.

 Extraction method is the way generated models will use concepts' labels to determine the portions of text to extract.